 Can I charge for my time to run a discussion group?

-If you have completed the Core and Extended Journey are are registered as a Trainee you can advertise your services.
 As a parent-carer or a trainee you cannot charge for your services.
 However if you are a licensed professional who supports children and families and have become certified as an approved Lead then you can charge a modest amount for your time to cover room use and your time.

 When do parents and young people have an online account?